St. Matthew's Cathedral, Khartoum

-St. Matthew's Cathedral is a Roman Catholic Christian religious building in Khartoum, which is the capital of Khartoum State and Sudan.
-The cathedral is located on the bank of the Blue Nile, next to the Mac Nimir Bridge.
-It is the seat of the Archbishop of the Archdiocese of Khartoum, under the patronage of Saint Matthew the Apostle.
+St. Matthew's Cathedral is a Catholic church in Khartoum, which is the capital of Sudan.
+The cathedral is located on the banks of the Blue Nile, next to the Mac Nimir Bridge.
+It is the seat of the Archbishop of Khartoum, though the bishop is currently displaced due to the ongoing Sudanese civil war.

+The church was dedicated under the patronage of Saint Matthew the Apostle.
 This building resembles a fairy-tale castle with its various turrets, slender spires and a large rose window.

 History

 The Apostolic Vicariate of Sudan or Central-Africa was erected here in 1846 under the primacy of Msgr.
 Annetto Casolani.
 A small church was built in 1847 to serve as the cathedral church.
 The Apostolic Vicariate was entrusted in 1872 to the Missionaries of the Sacred Heart, under Saint Daniel Comboni, who was apostolic vicar from 1872 until his death in 1881.